Douglas Elmendorf: Career

 Testifying before the House Budget Committee in June 2011 Director Elmendorf said that "uncertainty about federal policy is diminishing household and business spending and that uncertainty covers a whole set of policies: It covers tax policy, it covers regulatory policy and it covers health policy."
 He noted that new figures released 30 June 2011 by the CBO show debt rising to 190 percent of the gross domestic product by 2035.
 Economists have warned that exceeding 90 percent of gross domestic product (GDP) is a prescription for a debt crisis.
 "The current level of debt is reducing our output, our incomes relative to what would be the case if we had a lower level of debt, leaving aside the effects of this particular recession, which complicate that," Elmendorf said.
 As of 2011 debt to GDP levels were 70%.

 In August 2011 the CBO noted a dismal outlook of the nation's budget and economy, crystallizing the challenges Congress faced that fall in reducing deficits and increasing employment.
 CBO projected a $1.28 trillion deficit for the fiscal year, and total deficits over the following 10 years of $3.5 trillion.
 Gross federal debt was expected to rise from $14.8 trillion to $21.3 trillion in 2021, CBO said.
 "A great deal of the pain of this economic downturn still lies ahead of us," Director Elmendorf said at a Wednesday press conference after the report's release.
 He said the debt-ceiling deal "makes a real difference, so I guess that's good news."
 He then added: "I think the challenges that remain are very large."

 In June 2015, Harvard University President Drew Faust announced that Elmendorf would succeed David T. Ellwood as Dean at Harvard Kennedy School.
 "Doug Elmendorf is an outstanding public servant, an admired mentor and teacher, and a distinguished economist deeply immersed in the interplay of research and policy — an experienced leader in government who embodies the Harvard Kennedy School's commitment to joining scholarship, education, and practice to serve the public good," Faust said in a press release.
 Elmendorf assumed office in January 2016.
+He stepped down in June 2024.

 Controversy and issues

-Controversy arose in January 2023 when it was revealed in The Nation that Elmendorf was said to have rejected the appointment of Kenneth Roth, former head of Human Rights Watch, as a fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School over alleged anti-Israel bias.
+Controversy arose in January 2023 when it was revealed in The Nation that Elmendorf was said to have rejected the appointment of Kenneth Roth, former head of Human Rights Watch, as a fellow at the Carr Center for Human Rights Policy at the Harvard Kennedy School over the alleged anti-Israel bias of HRW under the latter's leadership.
 Later in the month, Elmendorf reversed his position and Roth was planning to take up the fellowship in the next year.

 In 2023, it was reported that Joan Donovan was forced to end her tenure and role at Shorenstein Center on Media, Politics and Public Policy, due to her prominence at the school and tensions between the two since 2021.